Amantomar7/StoreX-Online-retail-store-/README.md

-Here's a well-structured README for your GitHub project:

----

 # StoreX Online Retail Store

 StoreX is an online retail store project developed using MySQL, Python, Flask, and sklearn.
 The project aims to provide a functional online retail store with a content-based recommender system.